theXtroyer1221/Flask-Screenshot/readme.md

-This is pretty useless but now we have a basic flask ajax template for the future.
+This is a fork from https://github.com/impshum/Flask-Screenshot

+Looks really good.
+Solid code.

+Uses ajax and flask.

 ![ss1](https://i.imgur.com/B5cJg4a.jpg)